mecoookie/surreal.network/README.md

 - [ ] Connect mint pass contract to frontend for minting
 - [ ] Add redemption+burn to frontend
 - [ ] Create token-gated dashboard access for managing mint-passes and revealing SURREAL tokens
+- [ ] Discord notifications for redemptions and reveals